nplrkn/alsoran/plan.md

 ------

+- [done] treat that as a separate package within the same workspace for now
 - [done] create a basic POST API (later we add callback server)
 - [done] ok so we need to run OpenAPI generator
 - see if two alsorans can connect to one AMF - yes.  though dubious we are sending two duplicate setups.